Here’s a killer strategy for increasing your gifts by up to 39%.

 Fundraising pioneer Penelope Burk performed the original research that found these amazing results.
 She’s the originator of “Donor Centered Fundraising” a fundamental paradigm shift that changes the emphasis away from the organization’s needs and instead focuses on what the donor wants.

-Penelope Burk shared these statistics on board member thank you calls at the AFP International Conference in Seattle back in 2004:
+Penelope Burk shared these statistics on board member thank you calls at an AFP International Conference from her research:

 - Donors received a thank you phone call from a board member within 24 hours of receiving the gift.